kersing/packet_forwarder/mp_pkt_fwd/readme.md

 1. Introduction
 ----------------

-The poly packet forwarder is a program running on the host of a Lora Gateway that forward RF packets receive by the concentrator to a server through a IP/UDP link, and emits RF packets that are sent by the server.
+The multi protocol  packet forwarder is a program running on the host of a Lora Gateway that forward RF packets receive by the concentrator to a server through a IP/UDP or IP/TCP link, and emits RF packets that are sent by the server.
-It is an

 It allows for the injection of virtual radio packets for testing and is capable of communication with multiple servers.
 It is based on the